Victoria Song: 1987–2011: Early life and career beginnings

 Song Qian was born in Qingdao, Shandong.
 She left her hometown at a young age to study Chinese traditional dance at the Beijing Dance Academy.
 After her high school graduation, she was accepted to the Beijing Dance Academy and majored in Chinese ethnic dance.
 In September 2007, Song was first scouted by an SM Entertainment casting agent while in Beijing dance competition and eventually cast into SM Entertainment after passing the audition under SM Casting System.
 She was originally trained to prepare for her acting and modeling career in South Korea.
 Prior to debuting, Song was introduced to the public through various appearances in music videos and commercials; her first appearance was in a Spris commercial with Lee Joon-gi in early 2008.
 She made her official debut as a member of f(x) in September 2009.

-In June 2010, Song became a cast member for the first season of the variety show Invincible Youth in which she was a part of G7, consisting of 7 female idols from various groups.
-She was also cast on the reality show We Got Married with Nichkhun of 2PM.
+In June 2010, Song became a cast member for the first season of KBS's variety show Invincible Youth in which she was a part of G7, consisting of 7 female idols from various groups.
+She was also cast on MBC's reality show We Got Married with Nichkhun of 2PM.
 The couple was collectively known as Khuntoria in the variety show.
 Nichkhun and Song both gained entertainment-wide popularity as a result of the show's success.
-At the end of the year, Song won the 'Popularity Award' at the MBC Entertainment Awards for her stint in We Got Married.
+At the end of the year, Song won the Popularity Award at the MBC Entertainment Awards for her stint in We Got Married.

 2012–2017: Acting roles and rise in popularity

-In January 2012, Song was cast to play the lead role in the Chinese-Taiwanese co-production When Love Walked In, alongside label-mate Zhou Mi, and Calvin Chen of the group Fahrenheit.
+In January 2012, Song was cast to play the lead role in the Chinese-Taiwanese co-production When Love Walked In, alongside label-mate Zhou Mi and Calvin Chen of the group Fahrenheit.
 The drama reached the number one spot in viewership ratings.
 She won the 'Best New Actress' award at the China TV Drama Awards for her performance.
 In December 2012, Song released a photo-essay book titled Victoria's Hong-Ma, which included her travel experiences in Hong Kong and Macao.
 The Chinese version of the book was subsequently released in 2013.

 In 2013 she became the MC for KBS's program Glitter alongside actress Kim So-eun.